yashnikhare22/Uber-TLC-Price-Prediction/README.md

 Welcome to our Data Analytics project repository!
 This project encompasses three key aspects of data analysis:

-1. **ETL Data Pipeline:** We designed a star schema and utilized AWS Glue to construct an ETL data pipeline for a dataset.
+1. **ETL Data Pipeline:** I designed a star schema and utilized AWS Glue to construct an ETL data pipeline for a dataset.
 Leveraging SQL queries on Amazon Athena, we extracted valuable insights from this data, making it ready for analysis.

 2. **Hyperparameter Tuning:** In machine learning, hyperparameter tuning is crucial for model performance.
 We've fine-tuned GBR (Gradient Boosting Regressor) hyperparameters using Grid Search, achieving an impressive Mean Squared Logarithmic Error (MSLE) of 0.52 and an R-squared (r2) value of 0.73 on the test dataset.